-The Annie E. Casey Foundation-supported program — called the Transforming Juvenile Probation Certificate Program — was developed in partnership with Georgetown University’s Center for Juvenile Justice Reform and the Council of State Governments Justice Center.
-Scheduled for November 4-8, 2019, in Washington, D.C., the program’s curriculum offers intensive instruction, discussion and planning to jurisdictions ready to question the purpose and goals of probation.
+The new program, supported by the Annie E. Casey Foundation, was developed in partnership with Georgetown University’s Center for Juvenile Justice Reform and the Council of State Governments Justice Center.
+It offers intensive instruction, discussion and planning support to selected jurisdictions that are ready to question the purpose and goals of probation.

 - incorporating practices for equity;